 Reading Time: 3 minutes

-This #EarthDay, we explore the Climate Bridge Fund, a new initiative in Bangladesh that supports non-governmental organisations directly responding to people displaced by climate change.
+This #EarthDay, we explore the Climate Bridge Fund, a unique climate financing mechanism in Bangladesh that supports non-governmental organisations directly responding to people displaced by climate change.

 The people closest to a challenge are often closest to its solution, but farthest from resources.

 The Climate Bridge Fund is an effort to change that – a direct climate financing mechanism to support organisations working with people who have been or are at risk of being displaced by the impacts of climate change.

 Climate stressors have been increasing in Bangladesh – flooding is intensifying, rainfall patterns are changing, and riverbank erosion is increasing.

 Higher-magnitude flooding has meant that more than 22% of Bangladesh’s total land has been submerged every year for the last six years.
 This is a new trend – floods of such magnitude only occurred six times between 1972-2014.
 Since 2015, they have occurred every year.
 Last year was particularly concerning – Bangladesh saw the longest spell of floods in three decades, leaving millions of people homeless.

 Six major cyclones hit Bangladesh between 1965-1990.
 From 1990 to 2020, Bangladesh faced 10 major cyclones.
 Two occurred in 2019 alone.